osxmidi/LinVst/README.md

 Start up the linux DAW and point it to scan the folder containing the windows vst's.

+If the dll plugin files are in a sudo permission folder such as /usr/lib/vst, then make a user permission folder such as /home/user/vst and then make symbolic links to /usr/lib/vst in the /home/user/vst folder by changing into /home/user/vst and running  ln -s /usr/lib/vst/*.* . and then run linvstconvert on the /home/user/vst folder and then set the DAW to search the /home/user/vst folder.

-linvstconvert needs to be run with sudo permission for folders/directories that need sudo permission.
+linvstconvert can also be run with sudo permission for folders/directories that need sudo permission.

 -------